MARCOS ANCELOVICI

 Collaborator

-Professor in the Department of Political Science, Université Lumière Lyon 2 (France) and Marie Curie Scholar at the Institut national de la recherche scientifique (INRS), Montreal (Canada).
+Professor in the Department of Political Science, Université Lumière Lyon 2 (France) and former Marie Curie Scholar at the Institut national de la recherche scientifique (INRS), Montreal (Canada).